c43721/rgl-api/README.md

 We also serve WebSocket gateways using **socket.io**.
 These gateways are meant to be used instead of making requests to endpoints on an interval, hopefully making it easier for a developer to know when an event has happened.

-Gateways will always have a namespace, and the URL would be `wss:{URL PROD}/api/namespace`.
+Gateways will always have a namespace, and the URL would be `wss://{URL}/api/namespace`.
 Controllers may have a gateway, and those gateways may have several namespaces.
 Below are listed the controllers and namespaces with their descriptions and return values.

 ### Bans Gateway